THE AMERICAN BOARD OF ADOLESCENT PSYCHIATRY

 At least 25% of patient care time spent treating adolescents or young adults (ages 11-26)

-Written documentation of the following continuing medical education related to adolescent and/or transitional age youth psychiatry (Note: these requirements are undergoing a modification which is being phased in over 3 years as follows):
+Written documentation of the following continuing medical education related to adolescent and/or transitional age youth psychiatry:

-Option A: 36 hours of Category I CME over 3 years prior to application
+Option A: 36 hours of Category I CME within 3 years prior to application

 Registration Fee $450 (a one-time nonrefundable fee, payable at time of application)